 Riverdale’s Teaching Fellowship program works in concert with the University of Pennsylvania’s Graduate School of Education.
 Each year Riverdale hires two teaching fellows to work in various disciplines.
 The disciplines shift from year to year depending on the school’s needs.

 In the first year of the fellowship, fellows teach one section of a class on their own, work with a mentor teacher in a corresponding class in the Middle School and Upper School, serve as a home-base or advisory teacher, and participate in school life as assigned.

 In the second year, fellows typically teach three classes in addition to other responsibilities.
 While they continue to have an assigned mentor, they are not be asked to co-teach a class unless circumstances warrant it.

 To apply, candidates must provide a transcript, a resume, two letters of recommendation, and a statement of purpose.
-Applications are closed for the 2019-2020 year.
+Applications are being accepted for the 2020-2021 year.